Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Thursday edition

 Check out the BTSC’s Aussie perspective and stay a while with Matty in The Steelers War Room.

 It’s time once again to become a scout for the Steelers before their latest game.
-This time around, we get to know more about the undefeated Eagles of Philly in the latest edition of Know Your Enemy.
-The Steelers look to break their losing streak in the City of Brotherly Love, where they haven’t won since 1965.
+This time around, we get to know more about the Steelers at the bye in the latest edition of Know Your Enemy.
 It’s the show where Geoffrey Benedict and Shannon White break down the upcoming opponent for the black-and-gold.
-This week, Geoff and Shannon, welcome Shane Haff of Bleeding Green Nation to the podcast.
+This week, Geoff and Shannon, welcome Nick Farabaugh of Steelers Now to the podcast.

 - News and Notes